nikolainobadi/PrivacyPolicies/HitRateCalcPrivacyPolicy.md

 # Privacy Policy

 This privacy policy governs your use of the software application HitRateCalc for FFBE: WOTV (“Application”) for mobile devices that was created by Nikolai Nobadi ("Developer").
 The Application is an app helps determine hit-rate calculations for the mobile game Final Fantasy Brave Exvius: War of the Visions.
 The Application has no affiliation with the owners of FFBE: WOTV.
-The Application is fan-made and unnofficial.
+The Application is fan-made and unofficial.

 ### What information does the Application obtain and how is it used?
 #### User Provided Information